reddit/devvit/devvit-docs/versioned_docs/version-0.11/optimize_performance.md

 ## Always use the latest public-api

+You can check your current Devvit version on the [apps version panel](./publishing.md#app-versions).
 To update your app to use the latest version of the public API:

 1. Run `npm install -g devvit` to update the Devvit CLI globally.